 - Do not play privately with someone until you know them really well.
 The first few times you play with someone should be at a play party, either a big public event or a smaller party in someone’s home.
 The important thing is to have lots of eyes watching, lots of ears listening, and (ideally) DMs who are listening for safewords.
 Playing in that environment is safer for both of you.

-- If possible, do all your negotiation by email.
-This gives both of you a written list of limits and negotiated activities that you can check before the scene to make sure they’re fresh in your minds.
+- If possible, do all your negotiation by email or text This gives both of you a written list of limits and negotiated activities that you can check before the scene to make sure they’re fresh in your minds.

 - When playing with someone privately for the first time, make sure that you have a safecall in place.
 You should call once upon arrival, again if you change locations or take a break during the scene, and again at the end of the session.